gcallah/hambone/chaps/chap4.md

 With that Sheriff Joyce walked across the porch and out into the cool and breezy February night.

 Claude close the door behind him, took out his cell phone, and called Thaddeus.
 "You and Alastair meet me at Elsie's.
 Vite vite."
+(Claude, a Clemson man, liked to show off what little he remembered of his four semesters of French.)

 He walked over to Gertie and gave her a hug.
 "Don't you worry none now baby, I'm taking care of everything."
 Then he followed Joyce out into the darkness.